Gigaom Research FAQS

 Frequently asked questions when participating in GigaOm Research

-Reports typically publish 2-4 weeks after the fact check deadline.
+GigaOm Radar reports typically publish two to four weeks after the fact-check deadline.

-Customer references are only for our records and we do not use customer names in the report.
-We ask for the completion of a questionnaire, then the analyst contacts customers directly via email and then sets up a call.
-It is usually a 30 minute meeting where we’ll cover our criteria and why they chose your company, how implementation went, and what their experience was of your solution.
+Customer references are for our records only; we do not use customer names in the report.
+Instead, we ask for the completion of a questionnaire, which the analyst uses to contact customers directly via email and then arrange a call.
+It is usually a 30-minute meeting to cover our criteria, why the customer chose your company, how the implementation went, and the experience of your solution.

-Largely the answer is down to table stakes, i.e. the set of things a tech solution category does.
-Relevance is defined by functionality, not market presence.
-In this way we’re following the same steps as a technology buyer and creating a level playing field (as best we can) for evaluation.
-In some cases, particulary if a large number of vendors exists, we can create additional inclusion criteria, for example from use cases and/or for a specific subset of customers.
-We document these in the research proposal before we contact vendors.
+The answer to that comes down to table stakes, which describe the minimum threshold of capability for solutions we evaluate in a sector.
+Relevance is determined by functionality, not market presence.
+In this way, we follow the same steps as an enterprise technology buyer to create a level playing field–as best we can–for evaluation.
+In some cases we develop additional inclusion criteria, for example, from use cases and/or for a specific subset of customers.
+We document these in the research proposal presented to vendors.

-As part of our fact check process, we provide each vendor a link to our actual report with the capsules for all the other vendors removed.
-Vendors are free to mark up anything they see as inaccurate, or add any information they think necessary to support their case.
-Specific points can be folllowed up by email but we look to address all vendor questions or concerns.
+Every GigaOm Radar report goes through a fact check stage where we provide each vendor a link to the in-progress report with the capsules for all the other vendors removed.
+Vendors are free to mark up anything they see as inaccurate or add any necessary information to support their case.
+Specific points can be followed up by email, but we will address all vendor questions or concerns.